FaceAnalyzer/e2e-tests/README.md

 the functionality and integrity of the backend components.
 Furthermore, all these tests will be run against the production version of FaceAnalyzer.

+## Important note
+In order to be able to test the requirements related to graph visualisation it is necessary to have created in advance:
+- a project called E2E Tests
+- an experiment within the previous project called E2E experiment
+- a video within the previous experiment
+- a reaction within the previous video
+If it is not created, the tests will fail and it will be necessary to proceed to its creation and change the identifiers in the code of the tests.
+The reason for this implementation is that the application currently returns an error if you try to record a reaction without a user in front of the camera and the tests are not able to simulate this user reacting.

 ## Cypress

 E2E tests are executed with the help of [Cypress](https://www.cypress.io/).